-In life, stress is unavoidable and during your university years, you are likely to encounter many moments in which you feel as though you cannot cope with the demands placed upon you.
-Exams, juggling a part-time job with learning and having to manage your own finances are all stress-inducing burdens that you’re likely to face.
+In life, stress is unavoidable and during your university years, you are not likely to encounter many moments in your life.
+Exams, juggling a part-time job with learning and managing your own finances are all stress-inducing burdens that you're likely to face.

-A large amount of stress can really take its toll on your physical and mental health, so it’s important to take steps to address the situation and look for ways to improve it.
-London-based psychiatry and counselling practice, Psymplicity, who provide therapy for stress, detail their top tips for effective stress management.
+A large amount of stress can really be taken from your physical and mental health.
+London-based psychiatry and counseling practice, Psymplicity, who provide therapy for stress , detail their top tips for effective stress management.

 Figure out what is causing you stress

-In order to properly manage a stressful situation, we need to first understand what is triggering the problem, as we can’t take active steps to change something unless we know the root cause.
-By pinpointing the source of your stress, you are one step closer to organising your thoughts and taking practical steps to recover from it.
+In order to manage a stressful situation, we need to understand what is triggering the problem, as we can not take active steps to change, unless we know the root cause.
+By pinpointing the source of your stress, you are one step closer to organizing your thoughts and taking steps to recover from it.

-Once you’ve figured out the cause, the next step is to take a break from the stressor.
-Some are simply unavoidable and can’t be pushed to the side, such as a piece of coursework or an electricity bill.
-However, giving yourself time to relax and focus on something different for a little while will allow you to address the situation with a fresh mind set and hopefully a new perspective.
+Once you've figured out the cause, the next step is to take a break from the stressor.
+Some are simply unavoidable and can not be pushed to the side, such as a piece of coursework or an electricity bill.
+However, giving yourself time to relax and focus on something is hopefully a new perspective.

-Research has shown that exercise is not just physically beneficial, but mentally too.
-Though it won’t magically make your stress vanish, it can certainly help in clearing your head and allowing you to deal with your problems in a calmer way.
+Research has shown that exercise is not just physically beneficial, but mentally too .
+Though it will not magically make you stressful, it can certainly help clearing your head and allowing you to deal with your problems in a calmer way.

-Find activities you enjoy doing, whether it be running, swimming, Zumba, hula-hooping or even taking your dog for a walk – just 20 minutes a day will quickly give you the mood-boost you need to alleviate some stress.
-Luckily, most university unions have a wide range of physical activities/clubs you can join, which will also allow you to widen your social circle.
+Find activities you enjoy doing, whether it be running, swimming, Zumba, hula-hooping or taking your dog for a walk - just 20 minutes a day will quickly give you the mood-boost you need alleviate some stress.
+Luckily, most university unions have a wide range of physical activities / clubs you can join, which will also allow you to widen your social circle.

-Though it might seem like a mammoth task to be around other people when you’re feeling very low, it’s important that you build a good support network.
-Socialising with friends, family and colleagues and talking things out with people who care about you is one of the best ways to relieve feelings of anxiety.
-Your close ones are likely to be honest with you and help you find solutions to your problems from an outsider perspective.
+Though it might seem like a mammoth task to be around other people when you're feeling very low, it's important that you build a good support network.
+Socializing with friends, family and colleagues and talking about people is one of the best ways to relieve feelings of anxiety.
+You can find solutions to your problems from an outsider perspective.to be honest with you and help you find solutions to your problems from an outsider perspective.